Zymbit-Docs/docs/content/tutorials/perimeter-detect/scm/index.md

 To quickly test your perimeter detect setup, here is sample code using the Python API.
 The program will wait for ten seconds to detect any perimeter breaches.
 Before running this script, connect the circuits with the provided yellow and blue wires and during the ten second pause in the script, breach the perimeter by unplugging the circuit wires.
 The wait function should immediately detect the event.

 In the API, perimeter circuit 2 (as shown in the above images) is defined as channel 1 and perimeter circuit 1 is defined as channel 0.
-As noted, for SCM Beta, channel 0 and channel 1 have already been set to action_notify=True.
+Channel 0 and channel 1 have been set to action_notify=True.

 Example for monitoring Perimeter Events:
 <details>